LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 - **Skill**: If desired, change the skill(s) that will trigger this survey bot.
 - **Thank You Message**: Enable this to send a Thank You message before the survey conversation is closed.
 Then enter the message to send.
 - **Session Expired Message**: Enable this to send a Session Expired message when the user enters text after the session has timed out.
 Then enter the message to send.
-(For information on the Session Length setting, a related setting that's displayed for all bots, see [here](conversation-builder-bots-bot-basics.html#configure-bot-settings).)
+(For information on the **Session Length** setting, a related setting that's displayed for all bots, see [here](conversation-builder-bots-bot-basics.html#configure-bot-settings).)

+### Deploying the survey bot

+You don't manually deploy a survey bot.
+When LivePerson enables this feature for your brand, this deploys the underlying agent connector that's shared by all survey bots.
+Therefore, **as soon as you create a survey bot and assign it a skill, the bot is active and can receive conversations.** Typically, brands don't develop in their Production environments, but if you do, for this reason, it's recommended that you assign to the survey bot a "test" skill that isn't used in a production campaign and use that to validate the bot before assigning it a production skill.

-### Step 4 - Trigger the bot
+### Triggering the survey bot

 In order to trigger the survey, start a conversation on the account and skill on which you’ve defined the survey and bring the conversation to an end, either from the consumer or the agent side.
 Once the conversation closes, the survey will be triggered, and the agent workspace will show the caption, “Survey in progress.”